 Individual farms and communities are grown and supported through practices that improve quality of life, protect heath, provide healthy nutritious food, offer employment, and diversify local economies.

 We are a diverse group of champions who believe in the power of regeneration and lead its expansion across Illinois and the region.
 Like Wendell Berry, we encourage the kind of farming that takes nature as its measure, consults the genius of place, and accepts no permanent harm to the ecosphere.

-ReGenerate IL partner organizations include: Prairie Rivers Network, U of I Extension, Iroquois Valley Farms, LLC, Illinois Stewardship Alliance, The Land Connection, Illinois Environmental Council, IDEA Farm Network, University of Illinois Crop Sciences, Fresh Taste, Earth’s New Ways, LLC, Delta Institute, FoodWorks of Southern Illinois, Basil's Harvest, The Artisan Grain Collaborative, and Illinois farmers pioneering small grains research and production on their farms.
+ReGenerate IL partner organizations include: Prairie Rivers Network, U of I Extension, Iroquois Valley Farms, LLC, Illinois Stewardship Alliance, The Land Connection, Illinois Environmental Council, IDEA Farm Network, University of Illinois Crop Sciences, Fresh Taste, Earth’s New Ways, LLC, Delta Institute, FoodWorks of Southern Illinois, Basil's Harvest, and Illinois farmers pioneering small grains research and production on their farms.

 We are striving together to increase our understanding of what works in Illinois through experience and exploration.

 Follow us on Facebook

 Illinois’ food system regenerates healthy soils, farms, and communities.

 To cultivate an equitable food system that empowers Illinois communities to create local food options that are nutritious, viable for farmers, and regenerate Illinois’ precious soil, water, and wildlife.